TULiberalArts/Public-Policy/pages/next-stops.md

 ## Apply

-When you are ready to apply, submit your application online at [admissions.temple.edu/apply](http://admissions.temple.edu/apply)
+When you are ready to apply, submit your application online at: [temple.edu/apply](http://www.temple.edu/apply/common/appcheck.asp)